 The Fall 2017 issue of our journal is in the mail and should arrive shortly.
 Featured topics include routine outcome monitoring, bariatric surgery evaluations, use of interpreters, and the 2016–2017 Supreme Court.

-The National Register of Health Service Psychologists has partnered with thera-LINK.
-Our Registrants receive a 20% discount for 12-month use of thera-LINK’s online service to conduct remote online therapy sessions with clients.
+The National Register of Health Service Psychologists has partnered with Guilford Press.
+Our Registrants receive a 20% discount on all Guilford Press products and free shipping with the use of a discount code.

 The Centers for Medicare and Medicaid Services have a provider compliance video on how to properly submit sufficient documentation when billing for psychotherapy services.